freddavies/PypeIt/doc/tutorials/hires_howto.rst

    *Trace Image*, i.e., the flat image, with the traced order edges overlaid.
-   The green/magenta lines indicate the left/right order edges, and the aquamarine labels starting with an ``S`` are the internal slit identifiers of PypeIt.
+   The green/magenta lines indicate the left/right order edges, and the aquamarine labels starting with an ``S`` are the internal slit/order identifiers of PypeIt.

 Additionally, since for echelle observations PypeIt is able to add missing orders, a QA